 Workers’ compensation fraud is a wobbler, which means, depending on the situation, it could be charged as a misdemeanor or as a felony.
 If accused of workers’ compensation fraud and charged as a misdemeanor, you could be punished to up to 1 year in jail and a fine of up to $150,000, or double the amount of fraud, whichever is greater.
 If you are charged with felony work comp fraud, you could face possible jail time of 2, 3, or 5 years in prison and a fine of up to $150,000, or double the amount of fraud, whichever is greater.
 Also, you may be required to pay restitution to the victims or paying thousands of dollars in unpaid premiums to the insurance company.

 Workers’ compensation fraud is a very serious crime.
-If you your employer has been paying you under the table, or is committing fraud, please contact a Sacramento Workers’ Compensation Attorney today to see what rights you may have.
+If you your employer has been paying you under the table, or is committing fraud, please contact one of our Workers’ Compensation Attorney in Sacramento today to see what rights you may have.